Random Number and Letter Generators for Teaching

-With the Letter Generator, you can easily make any letter appear on the Interactive Whiteboard.
+With Letter Generator, you can easily make any letter appear on your Interactive Whiteboard.
 Via the tool settings, you determine from which letters the random selection is made.
 You can choose from vowels, consonants, and vowel phonemes.

 This tool is perfect for practicing letter pronunciation and recognition.
 Here are a few ways you could incorporate this tool into your lessons or as a fun activity:

-The Number Generator works in a similar way to the Letter Generator.
+Number Generator works in a similar way to Letter Generator.
 From the tool settings you can choose which numbers appear in the Number Generator.

-The use of the Number Generator is also versatile.
-Use the tool to teach to count, calculate, or as a building block in an interactive lesson:
+Number Generator can be used in many different ways!
+Use it to teach counting, to calculate, or as a building block in an interactive lesson:

-- Speak out all the numbers that come by.
-In this way, young students learn to recognize and pronounce the numbers.
+Speak out all the numbers that come by.
+In this way, young students learn to recognize and pronounce numbers.

-- Use the Number Generator as dice for a (homemade) game.
+Use Number Generator as dice for a (homemade) game.

 Lesson idea: Play Bingo with numbers & letters